 If you do not know of someone, you can be included in the roommate search function.
-You will fill out a small bio about yourself (which will be visible to other Incoming Freshmen) as well as complete the lifestyle questionnaire.
+You will fill out a small bio about yourself (which will be visible to other Incoming First-Year Students) as well as complete the lifestyle questionnaire.
 Based on your answers, matches will be populated that you are then able to message through the portal.
 Once you have found someone you are interested in living with, you can request to be roommates.
 Again, both students will need to request each other to be paired together.

 If you do not request a roommate, and do not find a roommate using our roommate search option, we will refer to your questionnaire when we reach your priority number and match you with a roommate (if applicable) into available spaces.
 While we do our best to accommodate students’ top preferences, we cannot guarantee placement in your top choices.

 Triple Room Accommodations

-Each year, there are a number of traditional double rooms that are converted into triple occupancy rooms to house incoming freshmen.
+Each year, there are a number of traditional double rooms that are converted into triple occupancy rooms to house incoming first-year students.
 These are our larger double rooms furnished for three residents, utilizing lofted beds, designated in AMR III Buildings A and B, Wolman, and McCoy.
 While some students may be placed in temporary triples, we are able to accommodate some requests for permanent triple rooms.
 Please note that we may not be able to accommodate all requests.
 This would mean you would reside in your expanded occupancy room for the full academic year.

 Triple rooms are our most affordable housing option.
 These rooms are typically $600 less per semester ($1200 less per year) than the cost of an AMR III Building A/B , Wolman, and McCoy double occupancy room.
 Please look out for updated room and board rates to see specific rates on rooms for the upcoming year to be published by mid-March.